 - 2014 nearly 1.2 million drivers completed the course.

 - 2015 over 1.2 million drivers completed the course, to avoid receiving penalty points and a fixed fine.

-Is a speed awareness course classed as a conviction?
+Convicted Driver Insurance – Does a speed awareness course class as a conviction?

 In short , No. A speed awareness course is not a conviction, so it might not make any difference to your car insurance premiums.

 However you have a duty to answer all questions honestly, so if you are asked about taking a speed awareness course, you must answer yes.
 Not all insurers ask whether you have taken a speed awareness course.
 However, Admiral Insurance Group is one insurer that does and they also increases premiums.